rcdosado/TIL/linux/Fix corrupted boot table using grub.md

 Fix corrupted boot table
 =======================

-TIL how to restore partition chooser menu after its corrupted during installation of linux
+TIL how to restore partition menu after its corrupted during installation of linux basically it just scans partitions and detects if its bootable if not.

 *note* this requires that your partition is still not deleted and formatted